-The diagram to the right shows the responses for each question.
-A snapshot of the responses can be seen in the graph, which indicates the number of people in support for that question.
-A Community Engagement Report has been prepared which captures a detailed summary of the consultation and is available upon request.
+A snapshot of the responses can be seen in the graph, which indicates the percentage of support for that question.
+A Community Engagement Report has been created which captures a detailed summary of the consultation and is available upon request.